Why Is My Dog Excessively Tired (Should You Worry?)

 Make sure your dog has access to clean water and a cool environment, especially after exercise or in warm weather.

-Check for signs of pain, limping, or bloated abdomen.
+Check for signs of pain, limping, or a bloated abdomen.
 Keep track of when the tiredness began and whether it’s getting better or worse.

 If your dog is on medication, review the side effects — some drugs can cause drowsiness.